 |"Climate is what you expect; weather is what you get"|

-Virgnia is a four-season state.
-August days in Virginia can be - on the average - hot and humid, while January days can be cold and dry.
+Virginia is a four-season state.
+August days can be - on the average - hot and humid, while January days can be cold and dry.
 The warmth in the air in early Spring, and the chill in the air in the Fall, "feel" different from other seasons.
 That's the climate pattern.
 However, if you're planning an outdoor event for any particular day in August or January, you'll have to check the weather report within a few days of the event to know the temperature and chance of precipitation for that one day.

 Climate is defined by long-term averages.
 In contrast, weather is what's happening now.
 Weather changes rapidly within 24 hours, but climate changes gradually over the decades.
 It requires many measurements to document if we are trending towards an ice age or global warming.

 Climate is measured in 30-year averages known as "climate normals."
 The 1961-1990 normals and the 1971-2000 normals are different, because the climate shifted slightly.
 The National Weather Service has divided the continental United States into 344 climate divisions, with six in Virginia, to document monthly temperature and precipitation values.

 The Virginians paying the most attention to climate change may be on the coastline, anticipating sea level rise - but the operators of ski resorts are also concerned.
 As the climate warms, the capacity to offer good skiing before the Christmas holidays becomes less reliable and the ski resorts have to emphasize summertime hiking, zip lines, etc.